-8.11 Casinos

-8.11.1 Currently there are no casinos operating within the District.
+8.3.9.18.3.8.1 8.11.1 Currently there are no casinos operating within the District.
 Section 166 of the Gambling Act 2005, enables a licensing authority to resolve not to issue casino licences.
-A resolution was passed by full council on 17 October 2006 with effect from 17 October 2006 not to issue casino premises licences and therefore the Council will not accept applications for casino premises licenced with the Three Rivers District.
+A resolution was originally passed by Ffull Council on 17 October 2006 with effect from 17 October 2006 not to issue casino premises licences and further resolutions passed on review of the Statement of Policy.
+The Council will continue not to accept applications for casino premises licenced within the Three Rivers District and a resolution was passed to this effect by full Council on XX XX XXXX with effect from XX XX XXXX